ccao-data/data-architecture/documentation/design-docs/data-catalog.md

       * But these seem too strict for our use case (basically build failures)
         * We would likely want to set `enforced: false`
   * Orchestration
-    * Nothing built in, some recommended solutions include:
+    * Nothing built-in, some recommended solutions include:
       * Airflow
       * [Prefect](https://www.prefect.io/)
       * [Dagster](https://dagster.io/)